Program Co-Director of the Environmental Stats Training Grant

 - Building the technological capacities of Harvard Chan School researchers by strengthening research computing infrastructure and assisting faculty in transitioning to the Big Data environment in her role of Associate Dean for Information Technology

-- Identifying and cultivating funding opportunities by matching faculty interests with foundation and philanthropic donors and advancing the school’s research development agenda through coordination with the Office of External Relations (OER) and other research development partners
+- Identifying and cultivating funding opportunities by matching faculty interests with foundation and philanthropic donors and advancing the school’s research development agenda through coordination with the Office of Development and Alumni Relations (ODAR) and other research development partners

 - Providing University-wide leadership to advance Research Development initiatives and priorities

 Public Health, although interdisciplinary by nature, has evolved into a field that is rooted in data science.
 Nearly every major scientific revolution in history has been driven by one thing: data.
 Today, the availability of Big Data from a wide variety of sources is transforming health and biomedical research into an information science, where discovery is driven by our ability to effectively collect, manage, analyze, and interpret data.